Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Conclusion

 \section{Conclusion}

 We have shown how two parties can assess the value of their potential machine learning collaboration without revealing their models and respective datasets.
 With the use of label differential privacy and fully homomorphic encryption over the torus, we are able to construct a protocol for this use case which is many orders of magnitude more efficient than an end-to-end homomorphic encryption solution.
 Our work can be improved in a number of ways.
-One direction is to go beyond the honest-but-curious model and assume malicious parties.
-A key challenge is to maintain efficiency as several constructs used by us cannot be used in the malicious setting, e.g., the use of the random blind.
 Due to several limitations in accessing components in PyTorch's neural network implementation and the integer input requirement in Zama's \concrete{} TFHE framework, our implementation is short of speedups that can potentially be achieved.
 As a result, we are also not able to test our protocol on larger datasets (say, 100k or more rows).
 Future versions of this framework may remove these drawbacks.
 Finally, there could be other ways in which two parties can check the quality of their datasets.
 We have opted for the improvement in the model as a proxy for determining the quality of the combined dataset.